ecgalaxy/maven/README.md

 Requirements
 ------------

-* A Java JDK, which can be provided by ecgalaxy.java8_openjdk
+* A Java JDK, which can be provided by ecgalaxy.java_openjdk

 Role Variables
 --------------